godotengine/godot-docs/classes/class_string.rst

 - :ref:`String<class_String>` **replace** **(** :ref:`String<class_String>` what, :ref:`String<class_String>` forwhat **)**

-Replaces occurrences of a substring with the given one inside the string.
+Replaces occurrences of a case-sensitive substring with the given one inside the string.

 .. _class_String_method_replacen:

 - :ref:`String<class_String>` **replacen** **(** :ref:`String<class_String>` what, :ref:`String<class_String>` forwhat **)**

-Replaces occurrences of a substring with the given one inside the string.
-Ignores case.
+Replaces occurrences of a case-insensitive substring with the given one inside the string.

 .. _class_String_method_rfind:

 - :ref:`int<class_int>` **rfind** **(** :ref:`String<class_String>` what, :ref:`int<class_int>` from=-1 **)**

-Performs a search for a substring, but starts from the end of the string instead of the beginning.
+Performs a case-sensitive search for a substring, but starts from the end of the string instead of the beginning.

 .. _class_String_method_rfindn:

 - :ref:`int<class_int>` **rfindn** **(** :ref:`String<class_String>` what, :ref:`int<class_int>` from=-1 **)**

-Performs a search for a substring, but starts from the end of the string instead of the beginning.
-Ignores case.
+Performs a case-insensitive search for a substring, but starts from the end of the string instead of the beginning.

 .. _class_String_method_right: